neos-modding-group/NeosModLoader/README.md

 No. NeosModLoader mods will not work if used as a Neos plugin.

 ## Making a Mod
+If you have some level of familiarity with C#, getting started making mods should not be too difficult.
 ### Basic Visual Studio setup
 1. Make a new .NET library against .NET version 4.6.2.
 You can use 4.7.2 if you absolutely need it in order to compile, but some features may not work.
 2. Add NeosModLoader.dll as a reference.